bahrus/be-observant/README.md

 But sometimes we need to be more explicit because it isn't always transparent what we intend.

 ## Single mapping from what to observe, specifying the property to target.
+[TODO]

 ```html
 <input name=someCheckbox type=checkbox>